 This is probably obvious but worth stating that the folks most at risk are people with new or compromised immune systems and people that work around VOCs all day long.
 This includes:

-VOCs are typically much easier to reduce than mold because you can more easily identify the source and either throw away the culprit(s) or adjust your habits.
+VOCs are typically much easier to reduce than mold because you can often easily identify the source and throw away the culprit(s) or adjust your habits.
 Here are some common ways we like to suggest reducing VOCs in your home

-- Consider Claro’s dry fog to do a VOC reset
+Consider Claro’s dry fog to do a VOC reset - the VaPure process also removes most VOCs from the air

 Lorem ipsum dolor sit amet, consecte adipiscing elit.
 Mauris pharetra neque a metus rhoncus gravida.